smikhalevski/roqueform/README.md

 // → Field<{ bar: string }, { ref: RefObject<HTMLInputElement> }> & { ref: RefObject<HTMLInputElement> }
 ```

-The second argument of the `useField` hook is the enhancer function that accepts a field instance and enriches it with
+The second argument of the `useField` hook is the plugin function that accepts a field instance and enriches it with
 the new functionality.
 In our case it adds the `ref` to each field derived from the `rootField` and to the `rootField`
 itself.